WebAssembly/spec/spectec/test-prose/TEST.md

   - the storage type zt_1 matches the storage type zt_2.
   - zt_2 matches zt_1.

+Localtype_ok
+- the local type (init t) is valid if:
+  - the value type t is valid.

 Instrtype_ok
 - the instruction type t_1* ->_ x* t_2* is valid if:
   - the result type t_1* is valid.